Scheduler Support

 Warning

-Slurm global
+Slurm Global

 The slurm-global scheduler is direct.
-It first requests an heterogeneous pre-allocation for the server and the clients.
-Jobs are then submitted on their dedicated partition via srun --het-group=<het-group-id> based Python subprocesses.
-State monitoring and cancellation are performed in a direct way.
+It first requests a heterogeneous pre-allocation for both the server and the clients.
+Jobs are then submitted to their dedicated partition using srun --het-group=<het-group-id> via Python subprocesses.
+State monitoring and cancellation are handled directly.

 sbatch study_g.sh